RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

   exactly where they matter (see GEN-01).

 **Fix:** register a dedicated diagnostics output keyed on `actionResultMappings` (+ assembly config) alone.

+**Done:** RY0031/RY0032 (and RY0030, which had the same per-HTO duplication) moved to a dedicated compilation-level output keyed on `actionResultMappings.Combine(assemblyConfig)`: reported once, gated on `[HypermediaAssembly]` presence (RY0031/32 additionally on `Schema = true`), and firing even in assemblies with zero HTOs.
+Tests: single occurrence with multiple HTOs, nothing without the assembly attribute, RY0031 in a controller-only assembly.

 ### ✅ GEN-04 — Incrementality defeated by compilation-wide controller scan